Rud5G/fuga-api-example/README.md

   }'
 ```

-**upc**: It's a EAN-13 bar code associated with the product, that's how stores identifies your release among others.
+**upc**: It's a EAN-13 bar code associated with the release, that's how stores identifies your release among others.
 You can generate one online using this [web tool](https://www.free-barcode-generator.net/ean-13/).

 **catalog_number**: It's an internal identifier used by labels and required in order to publish your release.
 It's a free string value, usually a combination of text and numbers.